microsoft/IIoT/3/README.md

          <img src="/images/DeviceExplorer-ReceiveEvents.jpg" width="50%" height="50%" />
       </p>

-  1. Go to the RM-PCS dashboard and take a look at the new telemetry data points that are being plotted on the Telemetry History chart.
+  1. Go to the remote monitoring pre-configured solution dashboard and take a look at the new telemetry data points that are being plotted on the Telemetry History chart.

   1. Update ```SenseHat_IoTHub_Http_Lab.py``` to display the HTTP response code from the IoT Hub message onto the Sense HAT LED display.
 Solution source code - Authorized MSFT personnel only [SenseHat_IoTHub_Http_JSON_LED.py](https://kevinhilscher.visualstudio.com/_git/IoT%20Hackathon?path=%2FSenseHat_IoTHub_Http_JSON%20_LED.py&version=GBmaster&_a=contents).
 1. To send messages from IoT Hub back to your Raspberry Pi: